Disc-ID/discid.org/docs/index.md

 	No, the specifications call for the use of Near Field Communications (NFC) tags and are only readable from a couple inches away.

 ??? question "Are discs with NFC tag stickers attached legal for play in PDGA sanctioned tournaments?"
-	No, the PDGA does not allow the addition of any material to a disc which has a "detectable thickness such as paint" (see [rule 813.01.C.4 Illegal Disc](https://www.pdga.com/rules/official-rules-disc-golf/81301){ target=_blank }) and given NFC tags have a detectable thickness, they would fall under this rule making the disc illegal for play.
+	No, the PDGA does not allow the addition of any material to a disc which has a "detectable thickness such as paint" (see [rule 813.01.C.4 Illegal Disc](https://www.pdga.com/rules/official-rules-disc-golf/81301)) and given NFC tags have a detectable thickness, they would fall under this rule making the disc illegal for play.